 The Clearing started because three engineers kept having the same conversation with different friends: "I feel like I'm shipping code but not writing it.
 I feel like I'm learning but not growing.
 I feel like I should be grateful for these tools and I'm just… tired."

 These testimonials are from engineers who took our AI Fatigue Quiz, read our guides, or reached out directly.
 We read every submission.
-These four stories are published with permission — edited only to remove anything that could identify who they are.
+These ten stories are published with permission — edited only to remove anything that could identify who they are.

 No two experiences are identical.
 But if any of these resonate, you are not alone.
 And you are not imagining it.